Cable Reverse-Grip Pushdown

 Frequently Asked Questions

-• Why use reverse grip?
+• Why use a reverse grip on Cable Reverse-Grip Pushdown?

-Often yes, so load is usually lighter.
+Often yes, so the load usually needs to be lighter.

 • Can beginners do Cable Reverse-Grip Pushdown?

-Keep elbows mostly fixed near your sides.
+Keep them mostly fixed near your sides so the triceps stay in control.

-Using torso momentum to force lockout.
+Using torso momentum or leaning over the bar to force lockout.

-• Can I alternate with rope pushdowns?
+• Can I alternate this with rope pushdowns?

 Did you know tracking your workouts leads to better results?